 Automation can help food businesses improve their supply and demand management.
 An end-to-end-solution can provide accurate data on the amount of stock needed based on real-time demand to cut down on food waste.

 AI and machine learning can make A/B testing measurements faster, more precise and less costly than traditional efforts.
 AI-backed technology can also segment your customers.
-For example, they can identify groups with similar buying behaviors within a customer base.
+For example, they can identify groups with similar buying behaviours within a customer base.
 Companies can leverage these insights for marketing efforts and product launches.

-- Analyze results from rapid prototyping
+- Analyse results from rapid prototyping

 - Assess sales change effects of different innovations or product features